 - Any insurance which constitutes medical care (unless substantially all of that insurance is for benefits listed earlier under (1) or (2) under Nonqualified Health Insurance) if at least 50% of the cost of the coverage is paid by an employer (or former employer) of you or your spouse. - 2.
 Any of the following government health programs: - a.
-Medicare Part A or Part B, - b.
-Medicaid, or the State Children's Health Insurance Program (SCHIP), - c.
-The Federal Employees Health Benefit Plan (FEHBP), or - d.
+Medicare Part A, B, or C, - b.
+Medicaid, or the Children's Health Insurance Program (CHIP), - c.
+The Federal Employees Health Benefit Program (FEHBP), or - d.
 Tricare, the medical and dental care program for members and certain former members of the uniformed services and their dependents.